- What does this standard mean?

 - Emails showing collaboration between you and parents/carers/other teachers.

-- Observation notes, behaviour records or reports after school camps or excursions that show how you reacted to dangerous situations according to policy.
+- Lesson observation notes, behaviour records or reports after school camps or excursions that show how you reacted to dangerous situations according to policy.

 - Paperwork (or notes that show that you have completed paperwork) that shows you trying to use school systems and procedures to help your students.
 For example, you may apply to get a student particular funding or write their Individual Learning Plan.